Patterns

 Patterns are a powerful way to manage pre-assembled, reusable building blocks for content in Uniform visual workspace.

-There a two kinds of patterns:
+There are three kinds of patterns:

-2. Entry patterns: Create entries from entry patterns that are pre-connected to data from multiple source and optionally enrich them with additional content.
+3. Entry patterns: Create entries from entry patterns that are pre-connected to data from multiple source and optionally enrich them with additional content.

 On a high level, patterns are useful when you want to